espacesociety/espacesociety.github.io/_macropedia/f-ad-ap.md

 ## Security Concerns

 During the reign of [Quanna Dabrian II](/macropedia/qanna-dabrian-two), a particularly self-adaptive species of [F Ad Aps](/macropedia/f-ad-aps) was developed by at [Klister University](/macropedia/klister-university).
 This species soon began evolve at a rapid rate, able to pierce everything from portable wrist-worn [[Migar Comm](/macropedia/migar-comm)](/macropedia/migar-comm) computers to interstellar vessels.
-It was never truly brought under control, and has propogated itself on the [Ether](/macropedia/ether) ever since.
+It was never truly brought under control, and has propagated itself on the [Ether](/macropedia/ether) ever since.

 Finally, the [Imperial Congress](/macropedia/imperial-congress) passed a series of laws banning highly-adaptive [F Ad Aps](/macropedia/f-ad-aps), forcing programmers to put programmed signatures on all [F Ad Aps](/macropedia/f-ad-aps) and instituting an entire department to monitoring [F Ad Aps](/macropedia/f-ad-aps).
 Naturally, this has not prevented abuse.
 Security companies, and even government-based agencies, regularly flaunt the rules.